Resolve Your Home's Plumbing Problems Like a Pro with this DIY Guide

 Which are the top common plumbing problems?

-The most frequently encountered plumbing problems are leaky faucets, running toilets blocked drains, and low pressure water.
+The most frequently encountered plumbing problems include dripping water from faucets clogged drains, and low pressure water.

 Is DIY plumbing safe?